 Here’s what we will be making with this tutorial.

 Open a suitable background image on which you want to build up the flaming text effect.
-In this example we’ve used a 800×600 pixel distressed metal texture from doschdesigns but any reasonably dark background texture would work equally well:
+In this example, we will be using a distressed metal texture but any reasonably dark background texture would work equally well:

 We’ll add some shading and colour adjustments to create a low key effect over our background.
 Select the Elliptical Marquee tool (M) and draw a large oval over the centre of the background.